13 Stunning Photo Spots in Regensburg, Germany for Instagram

 13. Schloss Emmeram Park Lake

-Just past the gazebo, the small lake reflects the palace and trees beautifully.
+Just past the gazebo, the small lake reflects the trees beautifully.
 Whether you’re here in winter with the twinkle lights or in summer with green foliage, it’s a peaceful little corner of Regensburg.
 We stopped here on our way out of the market and were glad we did.
 It’s such a pretty way to end your photo walk.

 Google Maps Location: Here